anacierdem/libdragon-docker/README.md

 ### NPM scripts

 A list of all available NPM scripts provided with this repository.
-Also see [Invoking libdragon](#Invoking-libdragon) section for more details on using libdragon commands.
+Also see [Invoking libdragon](#Invoking-libdragon) section for more details on using libdragon actions.

 **download:** `npm run download` downloads the pre-built docker image for the current version from docker hub.